 Transactions Whether TP documentation expected?
 Fees received from related companies for accounting services No, if SingCo applies the 5% cost mark-up for routine services in accordance with the administrative practice stated in paragraph 12.26 and therefore, falling within sub-paragraph (c).
-The threshold in sub-paragraph (e) excludes such transaction.
-However, SingCo should keep the usual business records to ascertain the service income and allowable deductions for the expenses incurred in producing the service income.
+The threshold in sub-paragraph (f) excludes such transaction.
+However, SingCo should keep the usual business records to ascertain the service income and allowable deductions for the expenses incurred in